 Integration with Enterprise Risk

 To better understand and anticipate enterprise risk, GSA identifies and prioritizes prospective threats to the organization annually.
-This includes an effort to integrate and leverage information developed as part of OMB Circular A-123 internal controls assessments.
+This includes an effort to integrate and effectively use information developed as part of OMB Circular A-123 internal controls assessments.

-In FY 2019, GSA conducted two surveys, one with executives and another with managers throughout the organization, and identified the likelihood and impact of enterprise risk events.
-The results of both surveys were shared and discussed with each of the services and with specific mission-support offices.
-Based on the surveys and follow up discussions, GSA made adjustments to the annual risk profile and prioritized some risks for additional analysis and planning.
+In response to the pandemic, GSA proactively conducted an analysis to understand changes to drivers of several key risks.
+In addition, during FY 2020, GSA conducted a survey of its senior executives to identify the level of concern related to several enterprise risks, highlighting threats and risks to business units and the agency.
+The results of the survey were shared and discussed with senior leadership and, based on those survey results and follow-up discussions, GSA made adjustments to the annual risk profile and prioritized some risks for additional analysis and planning.
 Risks are managed throughout the year at the appropriate program level, with certain cross-cutting risks monitored and discussed at the enterprise level through existing governance mechanisms and decision bodies.